nobarinikan/CS412_Course_Project/README.md

 ```

 * Feature Engineering (Links to Code Snippets?)

+Many features were created and some with high correlations were selected for training our models.
+Here is the list of our features:
+> Feature 1: Number of prompts that a users asked
+> Feature 2: Number of complaints that a user makes e.g "the code gives this error!"
+> Feature 3: User prompts average number of characters
+> Feature 4: Total number of prompts
+> Feature 5: Ratio of error prompts to total prompts
+> Feature 6: Average entropy per prompt
+> Feature 7: Total characters per interaction (sum of prompt and response averages)
+> Feature 8: Ratio of prompt characters to response characters
+> Feature 9: Average Q per responses
+> Feature 10: Positive responses to negative responses ratio
+> Feature 11: Response Complexity
+> Feature 12: Response diversity
+> Feature 13: Prompts to errors ratio
+> Feature 14: Frequency of "thank you"
+> Feature 15: Average entropy of responses
+> Feature 16: Q_0 - Q_8 ratio to total prompts
+> Feature 17: Response length
+> Feature 18: Sentiment Analysis on Responses
+> Feature 19: Frequency of repeating prompts
+> Feature 20: Flesch-Kincaid readability score
+> Feature 21: Question number where student starts consulting gpt
+> Feature 22: Primitive Grade (calculated based on simitarity score and max point of each question)

 * Select Features (Links to Code Snippets?)

 * Different Models trainings (NN, randomForest etc.) (Links to Code Snippets?)